POLITICAL CREATIVE and ADVISORY

-IT STARTED IN APRIL 1997 WITH A SYNDICATED WOOLF EDITORIAL CARTOON WHICH LANDED ON THE DESK of U.S. Senator Orrin G. Hatch, who was the subject.
-A phone call to Marie from Hatch's press secretary, Paul Smith, asking for a signed print for the senator began an unlikely friendship that has lasted to this day.
+IT STARTED IN APRIL 1997 WITH A SYNDICATED WOOLF EDITORIAL CARTOON WHICH LANDED ON THE DESK of U.S. Senator Orrin G. Hatch (R-Utah), who was the subject.
+A phone call to Marie from Hatch's press secretary, Paul Smith, asking for a signed print for the senator began an unlikely, close friendship that lasted until his death in April 2022.

 Senator Hatch accepted an invitation, extended by Marie on behalf of the Association of American Editorial Cartoonists, to keynote the major Saturday night event at the organization's upcoming 1997 national convention in Orlando, Florida.
 At the convention, the senator asked Marie if he might correspond with her.
 Their conversations led to projects for the senator including writing for the senator and others including the Reverend Jesse Jackson; cover design, art direction, photo editing and manuscript review for several books, ongoing political advisory, and commissioned illustration.